Ukraine without Kuchma

-"Ukraine without Kuchma" was organized by the political opposition, influenced by the infamous Cassette Scandal, presidential elections of 1999, and aimed mainly to demand the resignation of the newly re-elected President Kuchma.
+"Ukraine without Kuchma" was organized by the political opposition, influenced by the infamous Cassette Scandal, and aimed mainly to demand the resignation of the recently re-elected President Kuchma.
 The protests did not disappear untraced and resulted in consolidation of the democratic opposition which led to the Orange Revolution.

 Beginning of the protests

 The first and barely noticed action of the campaign took place on 15 December 2000 on Maidan Nezalezhnosti (Independence Square), the main plaza of Kyiv, the Ukrainian capital.
 The protesters sought Kuchma's stepping down and proper investigations of the disappearance of journalist Georgiy Gongadze.

 Growth of political support

 Soon, the initiative grew into a mass campaign widely supported by students and opposition activists.
 The opposition parties, having lost the 1999 Ukrainian presidential election shortly before the scandal, considered the campaign as a natural reason for unification and reinforcement.
 The protests were organized as a network coalition and guided by collective leadership.
 However, Yulia Tymoshenko (at the time leading the National Salvation Committee), Yuriy Lutsenko (at that time representing the Socialist Party of Ukraine) and independent Volodymyr Chemerys became prominent leaders of the action.
 More than a dozen political parties supported the campaign, among them Socialists, the influential right-centrist People's Movement of Ukraine (both represented in Ukraine's parliament, Verkhovna Rada), extreme-right UNA-UNSO and others.
 The leaders put aside the political differences between such mutually antagonistic groups and concentrated on anti-authoritarian protest and demands for political freedom.
 They also united in acceptance of broad Western support for the campaign.